On Representing Resilience Requirements of Microservice Architecture Systems: Case Study

+In this step, service resilience goals are refined to resource resilience goals.
+Here we just show how the resilience goal of the Order service was decomposed.
+The Order service has three performance attributes: Response Time, Success Rate and Success Orders.
+In the Kubernetes cluster where Sock Shop was deployed, the Order service was deployed on a pod which consists of several container instances.
+Metrics of the Order service's performance attributes can be calculated by performance attributes of containers by the following formulas:

-As is shown in Formula \ref{eq:study-de-rt},\ref{eq:study-de-sr} and \ref{eq:study-de-so}, performance attributes of the Order service can be calculated by performance attributes of its pods and containers.
-So service resilience goals of the Order service were refined to resource resilience goals of the Order services' pod and container in Resilience Goal Decomposition View, as is shown in Figure \ref{fig:sock-order}.
+In Formula \ref{eq:study-de-rt}, \ref{eq:study-de-sr} and \ref{eq:study-de-so}, $n$ means the number of available container instances of a POD and $C_i$ means the $i$th container instance.
+From these three formulas it can be found that performance attributes of the Order service can be calculated by performance attributes of its pods and containers.
+So service resilience goals of the Order service were refined to resource resilience goals of the Order services' pod and containers.
+TPS, Response Time, Success Rate of containers, and the number of available instances of a pod, were selected as resource performance attributes to be benchmarked.